grafana/grafana/docs/sources/alerting/rules.md

 # Alerting Engine and Rules Guide

 Alerting in Grafana allows you to attach rules to your dashboard panels.
-When you save the dashboard Grafana will extract the alert rules into a separate alert rule storage and schedule them for evaluation.
+When you save the dashboard, Grafana will extract the alert rules into a separate alert rule storage and schedule them for evaluation.

 {{< imgbox max-width="40%" img="/img/docs/v4/drag_handles_gif.gif" caption="Alerting overview" >}}